 Both collars and harnesses make for great accessories for your dog, it just depends on your lifestyle!
-If you are the type of person that walks your dog frequently and goes on doggy playdates, I recommend using a harness with all of their identification tags on them.
+According to Insider, if you are the type of person that walks your dog frequently and goes on doggy playdates, they recommend using a harness with all of their identification tags on them.
 If you are the type of person that prefers to keep your dog home, or if they are not very active, throw a collar on with all of their identification tags.

 I usually take my Yorkie on leisurely walks, but mostly keep her inside to play, so I opt to always keep a collar on her with a tag that has her name and my phone number.
 When we are on walks I use a harness, because she pulls a lot and likes to jump through tall grass.
 Her harness has her other identification tags, such as her license and microchip number with my contact information.
 Of course there are rhinestones, florals, and pink involved - she wouldn’t be Maddie without drawing attention!

 At the end of the day, keep your dog’s safety in mind.
 Make the right decision for you and your dog, and do your research when it comes to your dog’s training and lifestyle.
 And most importantly, have FUN with your dog.
 Dress them up and show them off!